Syria says plane from Russia carried legal cargo

 "The sudden appearance of military aircraft, without justification or warning, threatened the safety of the plane and passengers," it said.

-"This hostile and deplorable Turkish act is an additional indication of the hostile policy of Erdogan's government, considering that it trains and harbours terrorists and helps them infiltrate into and bombard Syrian territory."
+"This hostile and deplorable Turkish act is an additional indication of the hostile policy of Erdogan's government, considering that it trains and harbors terrorists and helps them infiltrate into and bombard Syrian territory."

 Turkey, once an ally of Assad, has become a leading international voice calling for him to quit and has allowed rebel leaders sanctuary on its territory.